WesleyMcGinn/Chat/README.md

 # Chat

 ## Summary:
 A fairly simple chat system in which you can create your own chat room and use it at any time.
 You can even generate links that will automatically enter your name, chat room ID, and chat room password.
 With scarcely any loading time, this program works on new and very old web browsers.
 Basically, if a web browser supports javascript, then it will most likely support every required functionality of this program.
 This program is availible on any device with a web browser, including Linux Devices.
-It is also availible as a chrome extension.
+It is also available as a chrome extension.
 You can also embed any chat room into your website!

 ## List of main features:
  - Chat room generating where you can enter a word, number, or phrase as your chat room ID.